GVR Report cover Syphilis Testing Market Size, Share & Trends Report

 Regional Insights

-North America held the dominant position in the syphilis testing market in 2024, capturing 40.17% of the revenue share.
+North America dominated the global syphilis testing market with the largest revenue share of 36.32% in 2025.
 The U.S. drives this leadership through high testing volumes at Quest Diagnostics, Labcorp, and public health laboratories, where syphilis is included in comprehensive STD panels.
 Recent FDA clearances of innovative diagnostics, such as NOWDiagnostics’ at-home syphilis test, are expanding access and creating a consumer-directed market.
 In Canada, LifeLabs and provincial health authorities emphasize antenatal screening and community outreach programs, particularly in the Prairie provinces.
 Growing congenital syphilis rates and strong federal funding continue to fuel demand across both laboratory and point-of-care channels.

 U.S. Syphilis Testing Market Trends

-The U.S. syphilis testing industry’s growth is driven by a sharp epidemiologic rebound-reported cases rose ~80% from 2018 to 2022-plus major policy and regulatory responses.
-The FDA’s August 2024 De Novo authorization for NOWDiagnostics’ at-home antibody test created an OTC consumer testing channel.
-NIH investments ($2.4M in 2024; $2.7M in 2025 grants) are accelerating next-gen molecular and electrochemical POC diagnostics.
+The syphilis testing market in the U.S. accounted for the largest market revenue share in North America in 2025, driven by a sharp epidemiologic rebound-reported cases rose ~80% from 2018-2022-plus major policy and regulatory responses.
+The FDA’s August 2024 De Novo authorization for NOWDiagnostics’ at-home antibody test created an OTC consumer testing channel, while NIH investments ($2.4M in 2024; $2.7M in 2025 grants) are accelerating next-gen molecular and electrochemical POC diagnostics.
 Implementation models (e.g., University of Chicago ED opt-in screening; Navajo Nation mobile outreach) emphasize decentralized testing and same-day treatment to reduce loss to follow-up.
 Persistent challenges-Bicillin L-A shortages, declining CDC STD prevention funding, and congenital syphilis spikes-sustain demand for rapid, confirmatory, and field-deployable tests.

 Europe Syphilis Testing Market Trends

-Europe’s syphilis testing industry is shaped by growing incidence and strong national health systems prioritizing targeted screening.
+The syphilis testing market in Europe is shaped by growing incidence and strong national health systems prioritizing targeted screening.
 The UK and Germany report steady case increases, prompting expansion of free sexual health services and antenatal programs.
 Laboratories dominate with automated immunoassays, while CE-marked rapid tests are used in community clinics.
 Digital integration into public health networks improves surveillance and contact tracing.
-Procurement remains cost-sensitive, requiring value-driven pitches from suppliers.
+Procurement remains cost-sensitive, requiring suppliers to deliver value-driven pitches.
 Future growth is likely through dual HIV/syphilis rapid tests in antenatal care, and enhanced use of digital reporting platforms.
 Strong regulation and robust reimbursement systems create barriers but ensure market stability.

-The syphilis testing market in the UK showcases modest upticks in syphilis diagnoses (early-stage cases: 9,535 in 2024 vs 9,375 in 2023; overall cases 13,030 vs 12,456).
+The UK syphilis testing market shows modest upticks in syphilis diagnoses (early-stage cases: 9,535 in 2024 vs 9,375 in 2023; overall cases 13,030 vs 12,456).
 Public programs emphasize free, confidential testing and targeted messaging to high-risk groups (MSM, young adults).
-Policy momentum-NHS rollout of gonorrhoea vaccination programs-illustrates prevention orientation, while surveillance highlights rising antibiotic resistance in gonorrhoea.
+Policy momentum-NHS rollout of gonorrhea vaccination programs-illustrates prevention orientation, while surveillance highlights rising antibiotic resistance in gonorrhea.
 Market opportunities center on integrated sexual-health POC devices and digital linkage-to-care solutions.
 Buyers favor validated rapid dual tests for antenatal screening and community clinics; regulatory acceptance and NHS procurement cycles will determine commercial scale-up.

-Germany’s syphilis testing market landscape mirrors broader EU increases in bacterial STIs; testing and genomic surveillance (WGS) are expanding to track resistant strains.
+The syphilis testing market in Germany accounted for a significant share of the European market in 2025.
+The syphilis landscape mirrors broader EU increases in bacterial STIs; testing and genomic surveillance (WGS) are expanding to track resistant strains.
 Clinical laboratories remain primary purchasers, using automated immunoassays for screening and molecular techniques for complex cases.
 Growing public-health focus on MSM and young adult engagement, plus improved surveillance, is creating demand for rapid POC diagnostics in sexual-health clinics and outreach programs.
-Vendors that combine high sensitivity with integration into municipal public-health reporting and partner-notification workflows will find traction as Germany scales targeted screening and antimicrobial-resistance monitoring.
+Vendors that combine high sensitivity with integration into municipal public health reporting and partner notification workflows will find traction as Germany scales targeted screening and antimicrobial resistance monitoring.

 Asia Pacific Syphilis Testing Market Trends

-China’s syphilis testing market is characterized by expanding laboratory capacity and rapid scale-up of point-of-care screening in urban and provincial health systems.
+The China syphilis testing market is characterized by expanding laboratory capacity and rapid scale-up of point-of-care screening in urban and provincial health systems.
 National antenatal screening initiatives and rising STI surveillance drive demand for affordable dual HIV/syphilis rapid assays, lab immunoassays, and molecular confirmatory tests.
 Manufacturers that offer WHO-aligned, low-cost combo tests and scalable platforms can access procurement through provincial health networks.
-Challenges include bridging urban-rural access gaps and ensuring confirmatory lab follow-through; opportunities exist for POC integration with telemedicine and maternal health programs.
+Challenges include bridging urban-rural access gaps and ensuring confirmatory lab follow-through; opportunities exist to integrate POC testing with telemedicine and maternal health programs.

 Latin America Syphilis Testing Market Trends

-The Brazil syphilis testing market is expected to grow over the forecast period.
+The Brazil syphilis testing market is growing at a rapid pace.
 Brazil’s public health priorities emphasize antenatal screening and reducing congenital syphilis, creating sizable demand for dual HIV/syphilis rapid tests and low-cost POC kits.
 Regional initiatives and NGO partnerships (mirrored by CHAI/MedAccess/SD Biosensor models) have created price-sensitive procurement channels across LMICs.
 Large public purchasers (Ministry of Health, regional health secretariats) prioritize WHO-prequalified products that enable on-site testing in primary care and maternity clinics.
 Vendors that can combine cost competitiveness, supply reliability, and integration with prenatal programs will be well-positioned to scale across Brazil and neighboring markets.

 Middle East and Africa Syphilis Testing Market Trends

-The Saudi Arabia syphilis testing market is projected to grow during the forecast period.
-Saudi Arabia’s health system emphasizes centralized lab capacity and antenatal screening within public hospitals; demand for high-quality immunoassays and molecular confirmatory testing remains strong.
+The Saudi Arabia syphilis testing market is anticipated to grow at a significant CAGR during the forecast period.
+Saudi Arabia’s health system emphasizes centralized lab capacity and antenatal screening in public hospitals; demand for high-quality immunoassays and confirmatory molecular testing remains strong.
 At the same time, Gulf Cooperation Council (GCC) initiatives and private hospitals are open to rapid POC solutions for screening travelers, migrant worker clinics, and perinatal care.
 Market entry requires regulatory clearance, adherence to national procurement, and partnerships with major hospital groups.
 Opportunities exist for accredited dual HIV/syphilis rapid tests that meet Saudi regulatory standards and can be deployed in maternal health and occupational-health screening programs.

 Key Syphilis Testing Company Insights

-Market leaders are involved in extensive R&D for manufacturing technologically advanced, cost-efficient testing products.
-Besides, several strategies, such as mergers & acquisitions, are being incorporated by various organizations to expand their market presence and are anticipated to create significant growth opportunities over the forecast period.
+Market leaders are engaged in extensive R&D to develop technologically advanced, cost-efficient testing products.
+Besides, several organizations are incorporating strategies such as mergers & acquisitions to expand their market presence and are anticipated to create significant growth opportunities over the forecast period.
 For instance, in May 2023, Charles Thermo Fisher Scientific, Inc. entered into a partnership with Pfizer Inc. to enhance the availability of localized access to next-generation sequencing-based testing for cancer patients in international markets.

 Key Syphilis Testing Companies: